google/youtube-8m/README.md

 [Google Cloud storage browser](https://console.cloud.google.com/storage/browser).

 Alternatively, you can use the 'gsutil' command to download the files directly.
-For example, to download output of the inference code from the previous section to your local machine, run:
+For example, to download the output of the inference code from the previous section to your local machine, run:

 ```